fbpx

 Shopping Hours

-Monday, Wednesday, and Friday
+• Monday, Wednesday, & Friday

 9:00 a.m. to 6:00 p.m.
 (Last shopper accepted at 6:00 p.m.)

-Holiday Closures:
+• 2024 Holiday Closures:

 Shopping

-- If you notice someone intentionally trying to break the guidelines, please bring it to our attention.
-If a participant continues to be non-compliant, their participation rights can be terminated.
+• If you notice someone intentionally trying to break the guidelines, please bring it to our attention.
+If a participant continues to be noncompliant, their participation rights can be terminated.

 Make-Up Shops and 2x Shopping

 If you miss a week because of vacation, illness, etc., you may complete a make-up shop.
 Make-up shops are included with your regular shopping the first time you return to the warehouse.
 You will ask for a make-up shop sign from the check-in volunteer allowing you to take twice the limits while shopping.
-You cannot “save” a make-up shop; it must be completed the week of your return.
-Please include “make-up shop” in the comments of the signup and let the check-in desk volunteer know that you are doing a make-up shop.

-- If a 2x shopper misses their shopping week, they may shop two weeks in a row (I.E. shop weeks 3 and 4 in a month, and then weeks 2 and 4 the following month).
+• If a 2x shopper misses their shopping week, they may shop two weeks in a row (i.e. shop weeks 3 and 4 in a month, and then weeks 2 and 4 the following month).

-- 2X Shopping Options:
+• 2X Shopping Options:

-- you may go through twice
+• you may go through twice

-- OR bring a second person to push a second cart
+• OR bring a second person to push a second cart

-- OR shop with a 2x shopper sign that allows you to take double the limits
+• OR shop with a 2x shopper sign that allows you to take double the limits

-Children in the Shopping Area
+Children in the Warehouse

 If needed, children aged five years old or younger are allowed in the shopping area in a front pouch, backpack, or strapped into the seat of the shopping cart at all times.
 If your child is old enough that none of these options will work, please arrange for them to be somewhere else while you shop.
+Due to our insurance, young children are not allowed on the floor.
+Please be cautious in the parking lot as well, as many vehicles are coming in and out throughout the day.

 Danner Boots